mlflow/mlflow-website/website/blog/2024-08-06-langgraph-pyfunc/index.md

 However, as with many other packages, pickling objects is often not supported by LangGraph chains.

 To get around this issue, we will leverage the [code_paths](https://mlflow.org/docs/latest/model/dependencies.html?highlight=code_paths#saving-extra-code-with-an-mlflow-model-manual-declaration) argument to specify a custom dependency.
-Now, instead of serializing the entire LangGraph chain, we'll look to reload it from a python file.
+Instead of serializing the entire LangGraph chain, we'll look to reload it from a python file.

 Below, we use the magic `%%writefile` command to create a new file in a jupyter notebook context.
 If you're running this outside of an interactive notebook, simply create the file below, omitting the `%%writefile graph_chain.py` line.